MI-AFP/tutorials/tutorials/01_fp-env.md

 Registering HelloWorld-0.1.0.0...
 ```

-Everything ended up OK and you are finally able to run the application (`HelloWorld-exe` is defined in `HelloWorld.cabal` and you may change it):
+Everything ended up OK and you are finally able to run the application (`HelloWorld-exe` is defined in `package.yaml`, thus also `HelloWorld.cabal`, and you may change it):

 ```
 % stack exec HelloWorld-exe